CircuitSoul/c4mund0n60/README.md

 #CHAOS API KEY
 CHAOSKEY: "<chaos-key>"
 ```
+- For create a telegram bot and get apitoken and chatID, this video is very useful (https://youtu.be/6xfUG8bghCw)
+- The default creds for self manage OpenSearch instance is admin:admin (Change is recommended)
+- Get VTAPIKEY for free: https://www.virustotal.com/gui/join-us
+- Get CHAOSAPIKEY for free: https://chaos.projectdiscovery.io

 # How to use
 ### For init a project , follow the instructions in output for insert domains in domains.txt